Akash773H/Coffee-Shop-Sales-Analysis/README.md

 With this refined dataset, I used pivot tables to address the following questions:

 How do sales vary by day of the week and hour of the day?

 Are there any peak times for sales activity?

 What is the total sales revenue for each month?

 How do sales vary across different store locations?

 What is the average price per order per person?

 Which products are the best-selling in terms of quantity and revenue?

 How do sales vary by product category and type?

 Finally, I created an interactive dashboard to present these insights visually.

-The primary objective of this project is to analyze retail sales data to generate actionable insights that will enhance the performance of the Coffee Shop.
+The fundamental aim of this initiative is to meticulously scrutinize retail sales data to derive actionable insights, thereby fostering improvements in the operational efficacy of the Coffee Shop.